janbridley/janbridley/README.md

 I'm **Jen Bradley**, a PhD researcher studying colloidal self-assembly through the lens of molecular simulation.
-I place a particular focus on the role of particle geometry in assembling and stabilizing complex phases, aiming to better understand how crystal structures can be engineered by tuning particle shape.
+I place a particular focus on the role of particle geometry in assembling and stabilizing complex phases, aiming to better understand how structural information can be encoded into the shape of a nanoparticle.

 <pre>
  ~> <strong>id -p</strong>